 Baseball programs guide

 The Tomball Kings offer high school and youth baseball programs throughout the year.
-We organize these programs by (i) playing age or grade, as applicable, and (ii) season.
-For example, “12U Spring” signifies the spring-season baseball program for players who have a playing age of eleven or twelve (our “12U Division”).
+We organize these programs by (i) grade or playing age, as applicable, and (ii) season.

 We do not necessarily offer the same programs each season.
-For example, we may support 8U league play in the spring, but not in the fall.
 We determine what programs to support in particular seasons on the basis of player evaluations, availability, and development needs.
+See our Spring 2026 baseball guide for information on the current season.

 As an organization, we seek to prepare younger players to succeed in highly-competitive play at the high school level and beyond, and thus shape our program offerings from season to season in order to best prepare our players for that level of competition.